Shinyanga Region: Geography

-The Shinyanga region, which once belonged to the Sukuma territory, is situated 20 to 160 kilometers south of Lake Victoria.
+The Shinyanga region, which once belonged to the Sukuma territory, is situated 20 to 160 kilometres south of Lake Victoria.
 The area is located between 2 and 3 degrees Southern latitude and 31 and 35 Eastern longitude.
 In the northwestern region of Tanzania, it is a component of the Lake Zone.
 Kigosi National Park is located on the western border with Geita Region.
 The western and southern regions follow lakes and sand river flows.

 Climate

 Tropical climate with distinct wet and dry seasons can be found in the Shinyanga Region.
 Between 600 and 900 millimeters of rainfall on average.
 Typically, the rainy season begins around the middle of October and lasts until May.

 The average temperature of Shinyanga is 23.9°C. Throughout the year, October has the hottest average temperature (26.0 °C), while July has the coldest average temperature (22.3 °C).

 Topography

 Shinyanga Region is located at an average height of 1,233 meters above sea level.
 Heavy clay soil, sandy soil, sandy loam soil, red soils, clay, loamy soil, and sand loamy soil are all types of soil found in the region.
 In the Shinyanga Region, the soil varies greatly by agro-ecological zone.

 Four distinct agro-ecological zones are established within the Shinyanga Region mostly based on topographical factors and local meteorological conditions.
 Parts of Kishapu District and a few wards in Shinyanga District Council are included in the eastern zone.
 Sandalized soils and thick clay soils are features of the Eastern Zone.
 The region is known for the growing cotton, sorghum, sweet potatoes, and sisal and receives an average annual rainfall between 400mm and 600mm.